 Reporting Abuse (Anti-Abuse Policy)

 At EmailLabs (Vercom S.A.), we attach the utmost importance to maintaining the cleanliness and security of the email and SMS communication ecosystem.
-We have a zero-tolerance policy for all forms of abuse, including sending spam, phishing, distributing malicious software, and other activities that violate applicable law, our , and our .
+We have a zero-tolerance policy for all forms of abuse, including sending spam, phishing, distributing malicious software, and other activities that violate applicable law, our Terms of Service, and our Anti-Spam Policy.

 In accordance with our Anti-Spam Policy and Terms of Service, abuse includes, but is not limited to: